AUCompBio/STINSON_HeyDay/README.md

 # HEY DAY!
 ## Synopsis
 Hi, Hello, Howdy, Hey!
 Celebrate Auburn Universitie's **Hey Day** the computational biologists way.
 Download this script HeyDay and follow along for a fun and interactive way to keep a `uniq` tradition alive.
-Check out Auburn's Hey Day Page [here](http://sga.auburn.edu/hey-day/).
+Check out Auburn's Hey Day page [here](http://sga.auburn.edu/hey-day/).

 ## Usage Example
 This just might be the easiest way to celebrate **Hey Day** virtually.
 In you command line of your linux machine simply execute this script and follow the prompted return value.